Zhdanko-Gleb/Numerical-Methods-Course/README.md

 ## Overview

 Implementation of 5 computer projects covering fundamental numerical methods for solving ordinary and partial differential equations.
-Each project includes comprehensive technical reports and working code implementations in Python/MATLAB.
+Each project includes comprehensive technical reports and working code implementations in Python.

 ## Projects